sohanur-it/calculation-of-pi/README.md

 # calculation-of-pi
-Using a polynomial calculation of PI using Thread
+Using a polynomial calculation of PI with Thread